+Photos are such a great starting point for conversation!
 As kids talk about pictures and memories, they’re practicing important communication skills.
-They’re learning to ask questions, to share memories, and to speak their ideas.
+They’re learning to ask questions, to share memories, and to share what is on their mind.

 Communication is essential for life!
 So practice asking and answering questions as the pictures change.
 Pictures are a fabulous starting point for family stories.

 You can even ask each of your kids to present a favorite photo to the family.
 Have them practice beforehand.
 Then, they can get up and tell what is in the picture and share some important facts about it.

 This will help your kids practice their public speaking skills, and give them another benefit to looking at photos.

 3. Looking at Photos Can Teach About Family Dynamics

 If your photos are anything like mine, there are tons of pictures of extended family in there.
 Whether they’re pics I saved from Facebook, or ones we took while enjoying time together, there are people my kids don’t see everyday.